reflectoring/reflectoring.github.io/_posts/2021-04-25-spring-cloud-aws-sqs.md

 The SQS queue used for storing messages is highly-scalable, and reliable with its storage distributed across multiple servers.
 The SQS queue can be of two types:
 1. **Standard**:  Standard queues have maximum throughput, best-effort ordering, and at-least-once delivery.
-2. **First In First Out(FIFO)**:  FIFO queues guarantee that messages are processed exactly once, in the order that they are sent
+2. **First In First Out(FIFO)**:  FIFO queues guarantee that messages are processed exactly once, in the order that they are sent.

 Spring Cloud AWS is built as a collection of modules, with each module being responsible for providing integration with a AWS Service.
 SQS to simplify the publication and consumption of messages over SQS.